davperez-tech/Backup-Disaster-Recovery/runbooks/bare-metal-restore.md

 ### Step 4: Select Backup and Restore Point

-9. Browse the available backups and select the target machine (e.g., SRV-LINUX01)
+9. Browse the available backups and select the target machine
 10. Select the most recent restore point (or a specific point-in-time if recovering from a known-good state before an incident)
 11. Click **Next**